ayanatherate/dfcorrs/README.md

-<h3>Python package for implementing Cramer's V correlation coef comparison between categorical features in Pandas DataFrames (similar to data.corr() for default pearson's coef in Pandas) </h3>
+<h3>Implement pairwise categorical correlations (with heatmap) of all columns in Pandas Dataframes in just one line of code.</h3>

 <h4> Automatically detects categorical features and ignores numerical features.
 Also has custom feature addition/removal option.